 Defining Working Time, Leveraging Defense Tactics, Defeating Class Certification, Proactively Avoiding Claims

-This CLE webinar will provide guidance to employment counsel on effective measures to protect against overtime pay claims resulting from employees’ increased use of electronic devices to perform work-related tasks after hours.
-The panel will examine the most recent developments regarding after-hours use of electronic devices, review situations involving electronic devices and “working time,” and provide approaches for defeating claims.
+This CLE webinar will guide employment counsel on practical measures to protect against overtime pay claims resulting from employees' increased use of electronic devices to perform work-related tasks after hours.
+The panel will examine the most recent developments regarding the after-hours use of electronic devices, review situations involving electronic devices and "working time," and provide approaches for defeating claims.

 - Latest developments regarding employee connectivity via electronic devices and overtime pay claims

 - De minimis doctrine

 - Portal-to-Portal Act

 - On-call time

 - Employer defense